-The bill targets felony, misdemeanor sexual assault and violent crime arrests.
+The bill targets felony, misdemeanour sexual assault and violent crime arrests.

 And he said DNA testing could also bring resolution to cases in the territory that have gone cold, which would “subsequently bring closure to victims and their families.”
 Mr. Francis sought to remind his colleagues that there were 54 rape and sexual assault cases in the territory in 2014; and 51 such cases in 2015.